ndp/dizzidotz/js/lib/ndp-software/rx-dux/README.md

-# Command Bus
+# Rx-dux Command Bus

-Provides a dispatcher/command pattern built on top of RxJS streams.
+This library provides a dispatcher/command pattern built on top of RxJS streams.
 The *bus* receives and executes *command objects* that uses a  BehaviorSubject to transform from one immutable state to another.
 See the "store" within the Redux framework for a similar pattern.

 ## Usage